codepath/android_guides/Starting-Background-Services.md

   // Setup the callback for when data is received from the service public void setupServiceReceiver() {
     receiverForTest = new MyTestReceiver(new Handler());
-    receiverForTest.setReceiver(new MyTestReceiver.Receiver() {
+    // This is where we specify what happens when data is received from the service receiverForTest.setReceiver(new MyTestReceiver.Receiver() {
       @Override
       public void onReceiveResult(int resultCode, Bundle resultData) {